MMS Marketing Best Practices

 In SMS & MMS marketing, the number you use to send your campaigns from is essential to the deliverability of that message.
 Your recipient’s phone carriers all have their own unique requirements and filters.

 Sending bulk SMS marketing campaigns is best done through a special voice and text-enabled toll free number for a consistently branded line.
-Additionally, the SMS marketing industry is moving toward toll-free texting for high volume bulk SMS marketing campaigns as a part of the most recent changes to the SMS market.
+However, due to rate-limits with high volume MMS campaigns, we suggest only sending to 250 recipients at once with toll free MMS.
+Additionally, the SMS marketing industry is moving toward toll-free texting for high volume bulk SMS marketing campaigns as a part of the most recent changes to the SMS market but high volume MMS is not yet supported on toll free.
+For high volume MMS marketing campaigns, we suggest using our shared short code.

 At max, SendHub suggests not sending one message to more than 150 people per day on a regular US or Canadian local 10-digit long code number.
-Read below about SendHub’s special toll-free and available shared short code or dedicated short code (application pending).
+Read below about SendHub’s shared short code or dedicated short code (application pending) for bulk MMS.

 MMS Marketing on a Canadian or US Long Code